DanielMartinez5/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.6/Module 6 Lab.md

 + Task 1 – Display and Inspection of Image Data

-+ Task 2 – Unsupervised Classification (Cluster Analysis)

-+ Task 3 – Supervised Classification
++ Task 2 – Supervised Classification

 ### 2. Objective: Learn the Basics of using QGIS Desktop and MultiSpec for Image Analysis